 “That song kind of fell into my lap as I was driving in St. John’s,” Loder explains.
 “I had just seen the movie American Sniper which I found very impactful.
 There were so many different kinds of people in that movie and none of them got to choose who they were, to choose their mold.
 They were just born into it.
 I was in the bathtub of my parents’ house, of all places, when the chorus came to me.
 And it was boom, done!”

 New single “Telescope” is a handy snapshot of Loder at her most persuasive.
 Written with several others and also cut in Los Angeles with Gray (the balance of Benefit of the Doubt was recorded in St. John’s with co-producers Ian Foster and Daniel Adams), the propulsive, super-catchy “Telescope” is a knock-kneed love song for the ages, framing Loder’s vivid lyrics with an almost conversational vocal delivery.

 Despite her love of performing — at which she is exceptionally gifted, gliding effortlessly between keyboard and guitar while enthralling audiences with those priceless, above-mentioned anecdotes — Loder admits, “I really, really want to be a songwriter who is sought-after, someone people line up for months to write with.
 That’s the ultimate goal.”

-To that end, Loder recently inked a worldwide publishing deal with Pandyamonium Music Publishing where she plans to fully explore co-writing opportunities, building on a sterling CV that already includes penning music for tour operators Ocean Quest Adventures, and being covered by rising star Rachel Cousins, among others.
+Loder is building on a sterling CV that already includes penning music for an IMAX Trailer for the film "Superpower Dogs", tour operators Ocean Quest Adventures, and being covered by rising star Rachel Cousins, among others.